Need pest help? Save $50 on your first recurring service today with code GET50

 If stink bugs happen to make it inside, it is best to remove them with a vacuum.
 If you have a small population indoors, simply removing them with a tissue or paper towel and placing them in an outdoor receptacle will suffice.

-Home and building owners often attempt to get rid of stink bug populations on their own before they decide to contact a pest management professional.
-Contacting a professional in advance could help save time, money, labor, and aggravation.
+Home and building owners often attempt to get rid of stink bug populations on their own before they decide to contact an exterminator.
+Contacting an Orkin Pro in advance could help save time, money, labor, and aggravation.

 If you're experiencing issues with removing BMSBs from your property, contact your local Orkin branch to request a free inspection.
-Orkin will assess your pest problem and provide a science-based solution to combat your pest issues.
+An Orkin Pro will assess your stink bug problem and provide a science-based solution to help get rid of stink bugs.

 Stink Bugs Home Protection